 L199 I do not find the names MaleFlow20 and MaleFlow100 very informative or helpful.
 I presume because only 20% of the males for multiplier breeding come from the nucleus.
 However, why are there so many males required in MaleFlow20 (125 males versus 25 for MaleFlow100?).
 It would seem to make more sense to select only an additional 25 from the Nucleus, and so show the impact of multiplier selection even more clearly?

 The 20 and 100 numbers indeed denote the percentage of immediate “gene-flow” into multiplier from the nucleus males.
 We now state this in the text.
-A larger number of males in MaleFlow20 is a consequence of a larger number of multiplier males (the number of nucleus males stays the same as in MaleFlow100)to resemble the lower intensity of multiplier selection
+A larger number of males in MaleFlow20 is a consequence of a larger number of multiplier males (the number of nucleus males stays the same as in MaleFlow100), but selection intensity within each tier is the same.

 We have used these numbers after real-life cases where larger or lower estimated breeding values were observed for some multiplier animals compared to the best nucleus animals.
 These real-life cases are based on several multipliers with different regimes.
 We designed the two scenarios to evaluate what is driving these unexpected results.
 We do not claim anything in particular with these scenarios – we are merely showcasing the application of AlphaPart.